dataiku/dataiku-contrib/README.md

 ## License

-All plugins in this repository are:
+All plugins in this repository, unless otherwise stipulated, are:

    Copyright (c) 2015 Dataiku SAS